gzzhongqi/geminicli2api/README.md

 - **Automatic fallback** - If a credential fails (401, 403, 429), automatically retry with another
 - **Recovery time** - Failed credentials are retried after 5 minutes
 - **Backward compatible** - Single credential setup continues to work

+**Workflow for multiple accounts:**
+1. Use `uv run python -m src.cli auth add` to authenticate each Google account
+2. Export with `uv run python -m src.cli auth export -o .env`
+3. Copy the `.env` file to your server or use with docker-compose

 ## API Endpoints